digital-asset/issuance-wrembndfs/testnet-2.md

 - Only entities with a credential `isIssuerOf=[TOKEN]` from `[REGISTRAR]` can issue `[TOKEN]`
 - Only entities with a credential `isHolderOf=[TOKEN]` from `[REGISTRAR]` can hold `[TOKEN]`

+> If there is already an `instrument configuration` for these assets, either modify it or archive it before creating a new one.

 #### EURCV Instrument Configuration

 | Item                        | Value                                                                           |